Waterfowl Hunting Opportunities at Middle Creek

 Middle Creek is divided into four areas:

-- Controlled Areas – Waterfowl hunting is permitted via special drawing processes.
+Controlled Areas –Waterfowl hunting is permitted via a special drawing processes.
 More information below.
-This area is also open to a permitted archery and trapping season.
+This area is also open to a permitted dove, archery, and trapping season.

 Public Hunting Areas

 Hunting is permitted during all open hunting seasons, (except for the early Canada goose season at which time, Middle Creek is